webmastersmith/notes/Databases/SQL/SQL_Regex_Function_Logic_Sort.md

 ## Wildcards

-- `%` // wildcard zero or more matches.
+- `%` // wildcard zero or more characters.
-  - Rotterick, Roger, Rog would all match this query string
+  - `Ro%` Rot, Roger, Rog would all match this query string
   - one or more chars.
 - `_` // underscore. single char.
   - `SELECT column_name FROM table_name WHERE column_name LIKE '657-278-____'`